saylordotorg/course_bus210/Unit15.md

+---
+layout: default
+title: "BUS210: Corporate Communication"
+course_description: "A survey of effective communication skills as they relate to succeeding in business, with particular emphasis on communication tools and activities that connect people within and beyond the organization."
+next: ../Unit16
+previous: ../Unit14
+---
 **Unit 15: Group Communication, Teamwork, and Leadership** <span id="15"></span>
 *In this unit, you will learn about the differences between a group and